karlhulme/djsonotron/readme.md

 # djsonotron

-Define schemas and then convert them into Typescript source code containing interfaces, parsers, validators and JSON schemas.
+Define schemas and then convert them into Typescript source code containing interfaces, parsers, validators and JSON schemas..

 ## Common uses